L00ka5z78/simple_shop_BE/README.md

 Hey there!
-This is Frontend to simple shop/dashboard application.
+This is Backend to simple shop/dashboard application.
 It is a project I wrote to test my skills in actually connecting backend and fronted.

 Aplication has CRUD operations, where one can add, remove, update, list products.